 The album opens with "Broke Down in Batsto," which is an accurate introduction to the band.
 It's an energy-filled rock song with distorted guitars, crashing drums, bass and background vocals (you will find a lot of background vocals throughout the album which they seem to use as a staple).
 I enjoyed the first song but the second track "Big Bad World" is a single-worthy memorable track that you will be singing along to by the time you hear the chorus.
 "Walking On Fire" contained a memorable bass line while "Sand Castles" revolves around infectious vocal harmonies, intricate clean guitar and some of the best drumming on the album.
 The album closes with "Written In Stone," which displays the most impressive songwriting and solidifies the sound the band demonstrates on the album.

-Mat Jensen, The Equal Underground
+Matt Jensen, The Equal Underground

 The World At Large?
 Never heard of 'em!
 But man, can these monkeys do the Dr. Dog.
 "Wrong, Wrong, Wrong" is an "Oh!
 Darling"-esque splash that is right, right, right.
-Breakup mixtape, meet The World at Large.
+Breakup mixtape, meet The World At Large.
 The World At Large, meet everybody.
 Do you guys like beer?